Russians hacked Burisma, the Ukrainian firm connected to the impeachment inquiry

 Russian military hackers late last year infiltrated Burisma Holdings, the Ukrainian energy company where Hunter Biden, Joe Biden's son, was previously a board member, according to a report from cybersecurity firm Area 1.
 The operation began in early November, as a congressional impeachment inquiry into President Donald Trump was underway.

-That inquiry examined whether President Trump abused his office by pressuring Ukrainian President Volodymyr Zelensky to announce an investigation into Burisma and the Bidens.
+That inquiry examined whether Mr. Trump abused his office by pressuring Ukrainian President Volodymyr Zelensky to announce an investigation into Burisma and the Bidens.

 The hacking campaign was carried out by the Russian intelligence agency GRU, according to Area 1, the Silicon Valley-based company that discovered the breach.
-It is unclear what kinds of materials the hackers accessed.
+It is unclear what kinds of materials the hackers accessed or sought.

+The New York Times was first to report on the hacking campaign.

-The GRU hacking group, also known as "Fancy Bear," launched a phishing campaign targeting Burisma employees in an effort to steal their usernames and passwords.
+Area 1 said the GRU hacking group, also known as "Fancy Bear," launched a phishing campaign targeting Burisma employees in an effort to steal their usernames and passwords and enable the hackers to access employee accounts.

+"We don't know what (the GRU is) going to do," Area 1 co-founder and CEO Oren Falkowitz told CBS News in a phone interview.
+"I can just tell you from my experience working for the U.S. government: It's impossible to know what a hacker wants.
+You can just sometimes see that they're doing it."

+Falkowitz said he spent seven years working at the National Security Agency, including some with an elite hacking unit known as Tailored Access Operations.

 "Our report is not noteworthy because we identify the GRU launching a phishing campaign, nor is the targeting of a Ukrainian company particularly novel," the report says.
 "It is significant because Burisma Holdings is publically [sic] entangled in U.S. foreign and domestic politics."